 Eye Protection at Home (tips for patient education)

-As you tweak and tailor your practice and patient recommendations going forward, it’s also useful to think about you answers to specific eye care questions people have — we mean patients and people who’ve never set foot in an optometrist’s office.
+As you tweak and tailor your practice and patient recommendations going forward, it’s also useful to think about your answers to specific eye care questions people have — we mean patients and people who’ve never set foot in an optometrist’s office.

 • Can my vision be improved naturally without surgery?